hyperspy/hyperspy/doc/user_guide/io.rst

 first argument is the filename and the format is defined by the filename extension.
 If the filename does not contain the extension the default format (:ref:`hdf5-format`) is used.
-For example, if the :py:const:`s` variable contains the :py:class:`~.signal.Signal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hdf5` in the default :ref:`hdf5-format` format:
+For example, if the :py:const:`s` variable contains the :py:class:`~.signal.BaseSignal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hdf5` in the default :ref:`hdf5-format` format: